Sex With Prostate Cancer: How to Get Your Sex Life Back on Track

 What to Expect When Having Sex With Prostate Cancer

-Approximately 30% to 40% of cancer patients develop erectile dysfunction after radiation therapy.
+Around 30% to 40% of cancer patients may experience erectile dysfunction following radiation therapy.
 Even after cancer treatment, men can still maintain the feeling in their penis.
 So, they can have an orgasm.
 But it will feel different.

 The prostate is closely located to nerves, muscles, and blood vessels.
 They all have an important role to play in getting and keeping the penis erect.

 Radiation therapy and surgery, like transurethral resection that treats prostate cancer, can damage these vital components.
-So, the person affected will have trouble with erectile function post-treatment.
+As a result, individuals affected may encounter challenges with erectile function after treatment.

 In fact, from 2% to 56% of cancer patients have ejaculatory disturbances after radiation therapy.
 That includes decreased amounts or no amounts of semen, painful ejaculation, and blood when ejaculating.